Remove Ghost Followers Instagram: The Top Engagement Killer

 They follow as many people as possible, hoping these users will follow them back.
 It usually never works and gives them an inflated following count with so few followers.

-The best way to eliminate ghost followers from your community is by assessing each one and deleting them manually.
+To eliminate bots or ghost followers from your community, assess each one and delete them manually.
 It can be quite a hassle for people with a huge follower base.
 However, the results will be worth it when your engagement picks up again in future posts.

 We don’t recommend third-party apps that “clean up” your follower base for you.
-These apps are automated and might end up deleting real followers and leaving some fake ones in.
-It’s better to judge each follower yourself and remove the fakes and the bots.
+These apps might end up deleting real followers and leaving some fake ones in.
+It’s better to judge each follower yourself and remove Instagram fake accounts and the bots.

 Here’s how to remove ghost followers, step by step:

-1. Go to your Instagram profile and click on your Followers.
+- Go to your Instagram profile and click on your “Followers”.

-5. To delete what you suspect is a ghost follower, click the gray Remove button to the right of their name.
+- To delete what you suspect is a ghost follower, click the gray “Remove” button to the right of their name.

 Keeping Ghost Followers Out Moving Forward

-Protect your account from ghost followers by going through the process of removing sketchy profiles now and then.
-Consistently weeding out suspicious followers can help maintain good engagement rates and keep you safe on the platform.
+Of course you should remove Instagram followers that are fake, but what about preventative measures?
+You can protect your account from ghost followers by regular weeding.
+This involves picking out ghostie Instagram profiles every now and then.
+Consistently kicking out suspicious followers can help maintain a good engagement rate and keep you safe on the platform.

-Never fall into the temptation of buying fake followers as well.
+Never fall into the temptation of buying fake followers either.
 This will only lead to detrimental consequences, like low engagement and deprioritization of your posts on the feed.
-You’ll also be stressed by manually removing them when you realize they’re bad for your follower base.
+You’ll also face the stress and hassle of manually removing them when you realize they’re bad for your follower base.

 Get Real Followers Over Ghost Followers Any Day With Path Social